 Dear professional colleague,

-I’m writing this open letter to you so that you understand a little about how I operate and what I expect from you, and of course to invite you to pick up the phone and ring me whenever you like.
+I’m writing this open letter to you so that you understand a little about how I operate and how you can help me, and of course to invite you to pick up the phone and ring me whenever you like.
 Like you, I’m not always available to take a call.